dkneis/dswapDST/README.md

-``dswapDST`` - data base on contaminant removal efficiencies in wastewater treatment
+dswapDST - data base on contaminant removal efficiencies in wastewater treatment
 ======================================================

 What is this?
 ------------------
 This repository provides ``dswapDST``, an add-on package for the [``R ``](https://www.r-project.org/) statistical computing software.
-The package contains both, the data base of removal efficiencies reported in the scientific literature and the browser-based interactive user interface.
+The package contains both, the data base of contaminant removal efficiencies reported in the scientific literature and the browser-based interactive user interface.

 Prerequisites
 ------------------